 Students planning on sitting for the CPA exam in the state of Alabama need three financial accounting courses, two auditing courses, one governmental accounting course and two law courses.
 Students should select three classes from the above list of electives if not taken during undergraduate school.

 The Culverhouse School of Accountancy awards scholarships to eligible students in the Master of Accountancy or Master of Tax Accounting program based on factors such as merit or need, depending upon the underlying scholarship agreements.
-In order to apply for a scholarship through these programs, please download and complete the Accounting Schoalrship form in Adobe Acrobat and send it by email to Mrs. Mariel Knight (firstname.lastname@example.org).
-Instructions are provided within the PDF, but please feel free to contact Mrs. Knight with any further questions.
+In order to apply for a scholarship through these programs, please download and complete the Accounting Scholarship form in Adobe Acrobat and send it by email to Mrs. Mariel Knight (firstname.lastname@example.org).
+This application also automatically enters students into the candidate pool for assistantship opportunities.
+Instructions are provided within the PDF, but please feel free to contact Mrs. Knight with any further questions.*** Both permanent and local addresses must be completed on the application.
+If students are away on internship, they will need to list their local college address, not their temporary internship address, as their local mailing address.***